-(4) Long-Term Other relates to the equity method investment in Hudson Yards, related to an equity interest in an entity formed during fiscal 2013 for the purpose of developing a new office tower in Manhattan (the "Hudson Yards joint venture"), with the Company owning less than 43% of the joint venture.
-Refer to Note 11, "Commitments and Contingencies," and Note 19, "Subsequent Events," for further information.
+(3) Long-Term Other as of July 2, 2016 relates to the equity method investment in Hudson Yards, related to an equity interest in an entity formed during fiscal 2013 for the purpose of developing a new office tower in Manhattan (the "Hudson Yards joint venture"), with the Company owning less than 43% of the joint venture.
+Refer to Note 19, "Headquarters Transactions" for further information.

-There were no material gross unrealized gains or losses on available-for-sale securities as of the periods ended July 2, 2016 and June 27, 2015.
+There were no material gross unrealized gains or losses on available-for-sale securities as of the periods ended July 1, 2017 and July 2, 2016.